 Ask for every communication via email and/or written letter and you’ll have a record of their commitments and promises.

 4. Keep Your Distance

 For many people, insurance claims are stressful and confusing, and some insurance adjusters will prey on this and pressure claimants and customers to accept lower settlements or give up claims entirely just to avoid disputing or pursuing a claim.
-To avoid falling prey to these tactics, pretend you’re playing a game where you manage someone else’s claim -strategize like it’s a game instead of your life.
-Keeping a clear mind will let you make the best decisions without getting emotionally distraught.
-If you find yourself getting worked up, take out the stressful energy through exercise, games, or other methods, but don’t let it get in the way of making a good decision.
+To avoid falling prey to these tactics, keeping a clear mind will let you make the best decisions without getting emotionally distraught.

 5. All About the Money